Variational message-passing algorithms in graphical models

 7.3 Without mean field assumptions

 What do relaxations of the mean-field assumption look like, and do they ever arise in message-passing models?
-Variational autoencoder do not use such assumption in general, but they also do not use message passing inference.
+Variational autoencoder does not use such assumptions in general, but they also do not use message passing inference.
 Re-imposing a graphical structure on VAE models is gruelling and AFAIK only done on a case-by-case basis.
 Perhaps there are some neural methods that do something else?

 8 Conditional conjugacy/ exponential families